oldstuffs/configs/README.md

 ### Bukkit
 First of all you need `configs-bukkit` dependency.

-Secondly, you have to run `BukkitExtensions.registerExtensions();` code before the all things.
+Secondly, you have to run `BukkitExtensions.registerExtensions();` before the all things.

 You can also use BukkitComparable/BukkitLinked/BukkitManaged/BukkitSection classes instead of the core classes.